Correction: Little Rock-Triple Homicide story

 A corrected version of the story is below:

-Little Rock police charge 2nd man in deaths of woman, 2 kids

-Little Rock police say they a second suspect is in custody in the killing of a woman and her two young children
+Police in Little Rock say two suspects in the 2017 killings of a 24-year-old woman and her two young children now face murder charges in a fourth slaying

 LITTLE ROCK, Ark.
-(AP) — Little Rock police say a second suspect is in custody in the killing of a woman and her two young children.
+(AP) — Police in Little Rock say two suspects in the 2017 killings of a 24-year-old woman and her two young children now face murder charges in a fourth slaying.

+The Arkansas Democrat-Gazette reports that police on Thursday announced capital murder and aggravated robbery charges against 25-year-old Michael Collins and his brother, 21-year-old William Alexander, in the death of 64-year-old Billie Thornton.

+Thornton was found dead in his apartment in July of last year.

-The bodies of 24-year-old Mariah Cunningham, 5-year-old A'Layliah Fisher and 3-year-old Elijah Fisher were found Dec.
-5.
+Collins and Alexander were already being held in the Pulaski County jail in the killings of Mariah Cunningham, 5-year-old A'Layliah Fisher and 3-year-old Elijah Fisher.

-Police said 25-year-old Michael Collins was arrested in Chicago on Dec.
-8 on probation violation warrants.
-Russell King, manor crimes division commander for the Little Rock police, said Friday that three murder warrants have now been issued for Collins and efforts are underway to extradite him from federal detention in Oklahoma.

-Collins is the brother of 21-year-old William Burnell Alexander of Little Rock, who was arrested Monday as a suspect in the case.
+The three were found dead Dec.
+5 in southwest Little Rock.
+Police have not said how they were killed, but have said that Collins knew Cunningham.